klensy/wt-tools/README.md

 ## War Thunder resource extraction tools

-Python scripts, that help you extract various resources from game: pictures, settings.
+Python scripts, that help you extract resources from game: fonts, textures, FM/DM of tanks and planes, parameters of cannons and machine guns, and other interesting stuff.

 ## Installation
 1. Download python 2.7.9 from [here], install it.